mindspore-ai/docs/resource/api_mapping/TopK.md

 # [[3 2 1]]
 # [[3 2 1]]

-# In torch, you can set parameter dim to obtain the k largest or smallest entries along the specific dimension.
+# In torch, obtain the first k largest or smallest entries of a specific dimension.
 # largest=True
 input_x = torch.tensor([[1, 2, 3, 4], [2, 4, 6, 8]], dtype=torch.float)
 dim = 1